skysheng7/competition_dominance_analysis/data/README.md

 ## Dataset Specific Information for: `results/negative_intake_list.rda`

 **Description:**
-This dataset records instances where the feed or water bin visit has negative intake, suggesting potential discrepancies or errors in the data collection or logging mechanisms.
-A negative intake can signal irregularities that may affect data analysis outcomes.
+This dataset records instances where the feed or water bin visit has negative intake (only visits with more than 1 kg of negative intake. instances with < 1 kg of negative intake were omitted), suggesting potential discrepancies or errors in the data collection or logging mechanisms, and malfunctioning of certain Insentec bins.
 Comprehensive details about the cow, bin, and corresponding timestamps are provided for each instance.

 **Number of Variables:**
 10